googleapis/google-cloud-node/packages/logging-bunyan/README.md

 For lower-level access to the Stackdriver Logging API, see [@google-cloud/logging][@google-cloud/logging].

-> *This module is experimental and should be used by early adopters.
-This module uses APIs that may be undocumented and subject to change without notice.*
+> **Beta** *This is a Beta release of the Stackdriver Logging libraries for Node.js.
+These libraries might be changed in backward-incompatible ways and are not subject to any SLA or deprecation policy.*

 ``` sh
 $ npm install --save @google-cloud/logging-bunyan